-However, I noticed that — when I wasn’t looking — I had done a quick Google search on how to view the total solar eclipse without the special glasses.
-I had sneaked in another Google search on what the exact time frame was for viewing in the San Francisco Bay Area.
+I wanted to finish a photography project before getting sidetracked.
+However, I noticed that — when I wasn’t looking — I did a quick Google search on viewing the total eclipse without the special glasses.
+I sneaked in another search for the exact viewing time near San Francisco.

 I’d also read about using a colander, so I tried that first.
-The colander worked, but I was more interested the pinhole camera.
+It worked, but I was more interested the pinhole camera.
 Sure enough, a very tiny image of the crescent sun appeared on the paper “projection screen.”
 I held the pinhole “camera” board with my left hand so I could shoot some photos of the screen with my right.

-May I say that the hardest thing I’ve ever done was resist turning around to take a peek at the actual sun to see if it was really disappearing the way it showed on the white piece of paper.
-I don’t know how parents keep their kids from looking.
+May I say that the hardest thing I’ve ever done was resist turning around to take a peek at the actual sun to see if it was disappearing the way it showed on the white piece of paper.
+I don’t know how parents kept their kids from looking.
 It took all the discipline I had not to.
 Next time I’ll get the special glasses.

 But I’m not the only one who found time to view the eclipse.
 One clever ant did, too.
 This fine explorer – a scout, no doubt — appeared on the pinhole “negative” or “screen” where the eclipse image was displayed.
 It wandered along the edge of the paper and then stepped across the page towards the sun image.
 The eclipsed orb was almost too small for me to see but the perfect size for the ant.
-It seemed as interested in the progress of the astral event as I was and continued wandering about the screen until the “camera” was removed.
+It seemed as interested in the astral event as I was and continued wandering about the screen until the “camera” was removed.

 I’ve read that ants have “an ability to solve complex problems,”which explains this ant coming up with a strategy to safely view the sun.
 They are also supposed to have sophisticated methods of communication using pheromones, sounds, and touch.

 Who was I kidding?
 I couldn’t miss this.